 Patrick Walker, a self-taught blacksmith and throwing instructor out of Tallahassee Florida, teaches at gatherings and private ranges and lives outside 365 days a year, prefering to make a thing, rather than buy it.

-Paul has studied primitive skills for over a decade, with his passions being bowdrill, trapping, blacksmithing and leatherwork.
-He has taken classes at tracker school, completed the Anake program at Wilderness Awareness School, taught at Primitive Pursuits summer camps, and has run his own homeschool programs here in Florida.
+I have studied primitive skills for over a decade, with my passions being bowdrill, trapping, blacksmithing and leatherwork.
+I've taken classes at tracker school, completed the Anake program at Wilderness Awareness School, taught at Primitive Pursuits summer camps, and facilitated my own home school programs here in Florida

 For over 25 years, Raven has been studying and practicing various aspects of Shamanism in ceremonies that range from Full Moon and New Moon Ceremonies to Equinox and Solstice Ceremonies to Cord Cutting and Sweat Lodge Ceremonies, as well as wedding and baby blessing ceremonies.
 And in individual Shamanic Healing sessions.

 She has studied with Kyandelas, a Mohawk Iroquois woman from the upstate NY/Canada border; Agnes White Mouse, Lakota Medicine Woman from the Rosebud Reservation in South Dakota where she became a Pipe Carrier and Sun Dancer; Hawk Little John, Cherokee Elder; Spirit Eagle, Navajo Medicine Man among various other teachers of earth based traditions, ceremony and philosophy.